yale-img/tacotron2-ros/README.md

 rosrun --prefix "$(rospack find tacotron2_ros)/../.venv/bin/python" tacotron2_ros tacotron2_tts_action_server.py
 ```

-Then publish the text of the message to the topic: `/tacotron2/tts`
+Then publish the text of the message to the topic: `/tacotron2/tts/goal`

 ```
-rostopic pub /tacotron2_tts/goal String/Message "Hello human."
+rostopic pub /tacotron2_tts/goal tacotron2_ros/TTSActionGoal "header: ..."
 ```

+Note that constructing the entire TTSActionGoal message by hand is tedious.
+To simplify, rely on tab completion, by pressing TAB after typing ```tacotron2_ros/TTSActionGoal``` and just substituting the desired string in the field ```Message```.

 Note: strings that are too short generate sound files with long echos and reverberations